Chinese C.V. 📝 The Ultimate Guide to Writing Your CV in Chinese!

 Chinese C.V.

-Work and internship experience is an important section especially if you apply for a job that requires industry knowledge and know-how.
+Work and internship experience can often be a deciding factor in who gets to the interview stage, especially if you apply for a job that requires industry knowledge and know-how, so it’s important this section is up-to-scratch.

 Tip: Cover letters are less common in China so try to concisely sum up the experience you’ve had.

-Perhaps maybe use sub-headers like “position” (职位), “responsibilities” (职责), and “accomplishments” (业绩) for a structured and polished style with clear indications as to where the information lies.
+Use sub-headers such as “position” (职位), “responsibilities” (职责), and “accomplishments” (业绩) for a structured and polished style with clear indications as to where the information lies.

 Awards – 获奖情况 (huòjiǎng qíngkuàng)